Oldman10000/ski-carinthia/README.md

 The resort detail page contains all the info a user needs about a resort, as well as allowing them to add ski passes to their shopping bag.

-The general function of the page fulfills user story 4 :heavy_check_mark:
+The general function of the page fulfils user story 4 :heavy_check_mark:

-A large hero image of the resort is displayed at the top of the page, followed by the description and some extra information, generally pertaining to the size of resort and number of lifts.
+A large hero image of the resort is displayed at the top of the page, followed by the description and some extra information, generally on the size of the resort and the number of lifts.
 Hovering over the image with the mouse displays the image credit in the bottom right corner.

 ![resort-detail1](documentation/resort-detail1.jpg)